-The Tasman Bridge is a feature of the city of Hobart in Tasmania.
+The Tasman Bridge is a substantial feature of the city of Hobart in Tasmania.
 The concrete bridge spans the Derwent River, linking the CBD with Clarence and the Eastern Shore region.
 A view of the attractive bridge is highly regarded in terms of real estate values.
-But the Tasman Bridge also has a special place in history following the collapse disaster of Sunday, 5 January 1975.
+But the Tasman Bridge also has a special place in history following the collapse disaster of Sunday 5 January 1975.

 Tasman Bridge Collapse

-Like many Australians, I saw photos and read Tasmanian news reports following the collapse.
+Like many Australians, I saw photos and remember Tasmanian news reports following the collapse.
 ABC TV featured a story about the Tasman Bridge disaster on an episode of Can We Help.
 They spoke to the occupants of the green Monaro that was photographed teetering over the edge of the gaping hole left in the road that night.

 Frank and Sylvia Manly and their family were extremely lucky that fateful night.
 Four other cars travelling on the bridge did not manage to stop in time, and their five occupants plunged over the edge into the Derwent River.
 Seven crewman from the ship responsible for the downfall of the Tasmanian Bridge also lost their lives.